-In 2017, sales were up 9.0%, operating earnings up 1.6% and net earnings up 5.2% relative to 2016.
-After careful review and analysis of stated performance objectives in 2017, the Committee calculated an overall success rate of 94% of implemented objectives and a rate of 82% inclusive of quantitative goals.
-The CEO's behavioural assessment scored at 90% therefore, the CEO's overall performance from the Company's STAR evaluation system was 86%, an exceptional result.
-So, commensurate with these record-setting results, CEO compensation increased by approximately 12.5% in 2017.
+In 2018, sales were up 16.4%, operating earnings up 15.8% and net earnings up 7.7% relative to 2017.
+After careful review and analysis of stated performance objectives in 2018, the Committee calculated an overall success rate of 92.4% of implemented objectives and a rate of 83.7% inclusive of quantitative goals.
+The CEO's behavioural assessment scored at 97.5% therefore, the CEO's overall performance from the Company's STAR13 evaluation system was 90.6%, an exceptional result.
+CEO compensation decreased by approximately 6.3% in 2018 in view of a reduced award of share grants during the fiscal year.

 The Company's objectives are structured around three key areas or "legs" (as in the Stepping Stool Program, discussed further in this Circular): 1) Customer; 2) Employee and 3) Financial.
-Key CEO objectives in 2017, supporting the Company objectives, included:
+Key CEO objectives in 2018, supporting the Company objectives, included: 14